Fridgend/Everything/OGLT/README.md

 This project's purpose was just to learn OpenGL since I am currently working on a game where I'd like to use SDL2 and OpenGL together.

 ## Challenges:
 - The tutorial I have been following has been great and is very clear meaning very little error can occur.
-I haven't had any issues with code itself, but rather the version of OprnGL and GLSL I'm using.
-I was writing this project on my raspberry pi, but unfortunately, the raspberry pi doesn't seem to have access to the most recent versions, but rather a pretty old one.
-I'm currently in the process of moving to project over to a different computer and converting the project to run on windows where I can use the latest versions.
+I haven't had any issues with the code itself, but rather the version of OprnGL and GLSL I'm using.
+I was writing this project on my Raspberry Pi, but unfortunately, the Raspberry Pi doesn't seem to have access to the most recent versions, but rather a pretty old one.
+I'm currently in the process of moving the project over to a different computer and converting the project to run on windows where I can use the latest versions.

-## Improvements to the future:
+## Improvements for the future:
 - Seeing as this is still just me learning a new concept, I can't imagine there's anything I could improve on as of right now.

 ## What I learned: